 Discover Lisbon’s districts and have a fun night out!
 Taste their delicious local food and attend a festival.
 If you hired a car, you can take some amazing road trips and get the most of Portugal!
 Drive to the picturesque Sintra and admire the palaces, surf at Cascais or Peniche, take a walk down the narrow streets of medieval Obidos and count the painted houses in Evora city.
 With that said, this city can easily be your number one pick.

 Faro is a charming city and a very popular pick up location for those hiring a vehicle.
 Whether you're in search for a relaxing holiday or an adventure, this city will not let you down!
 You can catch sun rays on Faro Beach, walk the Old Town and have a pleasant lunch break.
 Do some sightseeing in Faro and other cities in Portugal.

 Take a photo of the iconic Dom Luís I Bridge, step inside the Porto Cathedral, wander along the bank of Douro River and get the gist of the city by visiting the 19th century market, Mercado do Bolhão – this exuberant, noisy market is the real deal.
-If you have a hired car you can also drive to nearby places, such as Braga (60 km south), Guimarães (60 km southeast) and Aveiro (75 km north) and create a memorable vacation!
+If you have a hired car you can also drive to nearby places, such as Braga (60 km south), Guimarães (60 km southeast) and Aveiro (75 km north) or any other city in Portugal!

 If you love hiking, you can climb Arieiro Peak, said to offer the best views of the landscape.
 A visit to Madeira Botanical Garden rich in exotic plants is also highly recommended.
-The popular Fermosa Beach and the low-key Calheta Beach are only the beginning of your days at the beach!
-While in Funchal, don’t miss the beehive-like market called Farmers Market and the FunchalCathedral!
+The Fermosa Beach is probably the most famous beach in Portugal and the low-key Calheta Beach are only the beginning of your days at the beach!
+While in Funchal, don’t miss the beehive-like market called Farmers Market and the Funchal Cathedral!